awsdocs/amazon-ses-developer-guide/doc-source/smtp-connect.md

 The Amazon SES SMTP endpoint requires that all connections be encrypted using Transport Layer Security \(TLS\)\. \(Note that TLS is often referred to by the name of its predecessor protocol, SSL\.\) Amazon SES supports two mechanisms for establishing a TLS\-encrypted connection: STARTTLS and TLS Wrapper\.
 Check the documentation for your software to determine whether it supports STARTTLS, TLS Wrapper, or both\.

 **Important**
 Amazon Elastic Compute Cloud \(Amazon EC2\) throttles email traffic over port 25 by default\.
 To avoid timeouts when sending email through the SMTP endpoint from EC2, submit a [Request to Remove Email Sending Limitations](https://aws-portal.amazon.com/gp/aws/html-forms-controller/contactus/ec2-email-limit-rdns-request) to remove the throttle\.
-Alternatively, you can send email using a different port\.
+Alternatively, you can send email using a different port, or use an [Amazon VPC endpoint](send-email-set-up-vpc-endpoints.md)\.

 ## STARTTLS<a name="smtp-connect-starttls"></a>